Panama Limited: Streamliner

 The Panama Limited maintained a high level of service for most of its existence.
 It was noted for its dining car service, with a first-rate culinary staff and creole fare in the Vieux Carre-themed dining cars, a service which the Illinois Central marketed heavily.
 A well-known multi-course meal on the Panama Limited was the Kings Dinner, for about $10; other deluxe, complete meals such as steak or lobster, including wine or cocktail, were priced around $4 to $5.
-In 1952, the Illinois Central acquired several 2-unit 175 ft dining cars from the Chesapeake & Ohio Railroad which it used on the Panama.
+In 1952, the Illinois Central acquired several 2-unit 175 ft dining cars from the Chesapeake and Ohio Railway which it used on the Panama.
 With the Pennsylvania's Broadway Limited it was one of the last two "all-Pullman" trains in the United States.